Foundation / Corporation

 Building Changes - Washington Youth and Families Fund

-Grants to Washington nonprofits, tribes, agencies and community organizations to help young people and families move from homelessness to stable housing.
-Funding is intended to support the Diversion program, an approach that provides assistance to families experiencing homelessness to become housed quickly and safely.
+Grants to Washington nonprofits, tribes, social service providers, and community centers to help young people and families move from homelessness to stable housing.
+Funding is intended to support innovative programs with a systems change approach to improve local homeless systems as well as other sectors that serve people experiencing homelessness.
 Geographic service area must be outside of King, Pierce, and Snohomish counties.